 Data Processing Agreement

-This Data Processing Agreement ("DPA") forms part of the agreement between ComplianceAgent UK ("Processor") and the customer ("Controller") governing ComplianceAgent UK's processing of personal data on behalf of the customer.
+This Data Processing Agreement ("DPA") forms part of the agreement between COMPLIANCEAGENTUK LIMITED (Company No. 17117580) ("Processor", "we", "us") and the customer ("Controller", "you") governing processing of personal data on behalf of the Controller.

 1. Definitions